Skip to Main Content

 Learn about Generative AI-powered features currently available to the Rutgers University Libraries community in major e-resources databases and platforms.

-JSTOR Beta Research Tool
+JSTOR AI Research Tool

 To access the Research Tool, access JSTOR through Rutgers University Libraries (you can use our JSTOR database page link to make sure you are authenticated as a Rutgers user) and then create (or log into) a free JSTOR personal account.